Last Updated on April 26, 2022 by Rational thinking

-I believe Investor AB is well know by most investors, even non-Swedish investors.
-It has an outstanding track-record of growing net asset value (NAV) for over a century.
+I believe Investor AB is well known by most investors, even non-Swedish investors.
+It has an outstanding track record of growing net asset value (NAV) for over a century.

 Summary: I’m long Investor AB because of these reasons:

 - 100 years of successful investing.
 Investor AB has outperformed the Swedish index.

 - The Wallenberg family controls the company, and they have proven themselves as good capital allocators.

 - The Wallenbergs and management think like owners.

 - I look at Investor as an active mutual fund (22 major holdings) with a very low management fee (0.11% of market cap).

 - It has a proven philosophy and culture developed over 100 years.